Automatic Harness Generation

 The autoharness

-subcommand has options --include-function
+subcommand has options --include-pattern

-and --exclude-function
+and --exclude-pattern

 to include and exclude particular functions.